charles-adedotun/langchain-convo-chain/README.md

 ## Authors and Acknowledgement

-This project was created by [Your Name].
-Special thanks to OpenAI for providing the GPT-3 model and the langchain library for providing tools for building conversational AI applications.
+This project was created by Adedotun Charles.
+Special thanks to OpenAI for providing the GPT-3.5 model and the langchain library for providing tools for building conversational AI applications.

 ## License